FC Brașov (1936): 1970–2004: The generation of Silviu Ploeșteanu

-After the events of December '89, the next generation sent Marian Ivan to the '94 World Cup in the USA.
+After the events of December '89, the next generation sent Marian Ivan to the 1994 World Cup in the USA.
 Players of the time include Tibor Selymes, Ionel Pârvu, Laszlo Polgar, Emil Spirea, Sandu Andrași, Iulian Chiriță, Dorel Purdea, and Marius Todericiu.

-The new generation, an indigenous one

 The junior teams of FC Brașov began to produce young talent; Alexandru Marc, Marius Constantin, Romeo Surdu, Ioan Coman, Silviu Pintea, Ionuț Vasiliu and Dragoș Luca – the generation formed by "Municipal" or "ICIM", the generation that brought the titles of champions or vice-champions back to Brașov.

 In the first round of the 2001–02 UEFA Cup Steagul Roșu met the much more titrated Italian team Inter Milan, but they lost 0–6 on aggregate.

-Ups and downs
+2004–2016: Ups and downs

 In the 2004–05 season FC Brașov finished in 15th place and were relegated to Liga II.
 In the following season in Liga II they finished in 3rd place, (after Ceahlăul Piatra Neamț and local rival Forex Brașov a relatively new club at that time) and therefore missed promotion to Liga I.

 In the next season FC Brașov finished in 10th place, closer to the relegation than the promotion.
 But 2007–08 season saw a return to Liga I for the team after they finished in 1st place, with 78 points.